6 years ago, I was an admin clerk in an army camp.

 What if I give a big discount and they demand the world?

-So, when I have made enough and I want to help.
+So, when I have made enough for the month and I want to help.
 I say this:

 “Here are my usual rates.
 But I know you have a small budget, why don’t I do for free?
 It’s on me.
 You can repay me the next time:)“